ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

       to an algorithm that describes, in a step-by-step fashion, how to solve the problem.
-    - Pick the most suitable type of function(s) for the problem, implement it in an industry-standard fashion, and then use testing to demonstrate its correctness and experimentation to evaluate its performance.
+    - Pick the most suitable type of function(s) for the problem, implement it in an industry-standard manner using the Python programming language, and then use testing to demonstrate its correctness and experimentation to evaluate its performance.
+    - After using Python type annotations to precisely document the type of the input and output of a Python function, use a type checker to confirm that all of the mathematical functions in a program communicate in a type-safe fashion.
     - Use formal statements to defend the validity of their design, implementation, and testing decisions made when solving the problem with the chosen function(s).

 ### Data Analysis

-  - Given a set of textual, numerical, categorical, and/or binary data, the learner will implement, use, and evaluate:
+  - Given one or more sets of textual, numerical, categorical, binary, or combined data (that may have missing and/or corrupted data values), implement, use, and evaluate a Python function that support data analysis through these steps:
+    - Input, process, and check the data sets to confirm their correctness.
-    - An appropriate statistical technique, as a Python function, to summarize and analyze the data.
+    - Run an appropriate statistical technique (e.g., the calculation of a mean, median, or standard deviation) to summarize and analyze the data.
-    - An appropriate visualization technique, as a Python function, that can create graphs and diagrams that highlight the salient properties of the data set.
+    - Use an appropriate data visualization technique that can create graphs and diagrams that highlight the salient properties of the data set (e.g., show the general trends in the data set while drawing attention to the dispersion of values).
-    - An appropriate data transmission method, as a Python function, that can transform the data into any format required by any external tools.
+    - Perform an appropriate data processing method that can transform the data into any format required by any external functions (e.g., convert from JSON to CSV).

 ## Rigorous Programming